This email address is being protected from spambots. You need JavaScript enabled to view it.

 Aaron began his career as the curator for the Marietta/Cobb Museum of Art and was ultimately named director after staging exhibitions of Winslow Homer, Robert Indiana and founding the annual juried exhibition, Metro Montage, which continues today.

 He went on to become director of the Albany Museum of Art, making him one of the youngest in the country to lead a nationally accredited museum.
-There, he developed the celebrated Local Color exhibitions, Full Blown Blues music series, and ARTiculate educational program for gifted high school students.
-As a result, the museum experienced a 104 percent growth in membership, was named Institution of the Year for 2005 by the Georgia Association of Museums and Galleries and was recognized by the state legislature for its positive impact on the community.
+Through innovative, community-based programming, the museum experienced a 104 percent growth in membership, was named Institution of the Year for 2005 by the Georgia Association of Museums and Galleries and further recognized by the state legislature for its positive impact on the community.

 During his career, Aaron has worked with a leading Atlanta-based nonprofit fundraising consulting firm and with cultural organizations around the country in the areas of operational fundraising, nonprofit management, board development and large-scale capital campaigns for cultural venues from Honolulu to Boston.
 Just prior to taking the helm of The Neon Museum, Aaron was managing partner at ABC, a consulting agency focused on strategic planning, funding plans, leadership development, and effective messaging in Atlanta, Georgia.